KirillVishnyakov/Simple-Ray-Tracer-w-SDL3-and-OpenCL/customBuildExecutables/readme.txt

-these build the cmake project, in case your openCL and SDL3 installations are also broken, you can edit the .bat files.
+these build the cmake project, in case your openCL and SDL3 installations are also broken, you should edit the .bat files.